 The country boasts the two largest lakes in Central America: Lake Managua and Lake Nicaragua, the second-largest lake in the Americas after Peru's Lake Titicaca.
 It is home to the Lake Nicaragua shark, the world's only freshwater shark, which had mystified scientists for decades.

-Originally thought to be an endemic species, scientists realized in the 1960s that Lake Nicaragua sharks were bull sharks who leaped the San Juan River rapids inland from the Caribbean Sea.
+Scientists realized in the 1960s that Lake Nicaragua sharks, originally thought to be an endemic species, were bull sharks who leaped the San Juan River rapids inland from the Caribbean Sea.

 Ometepe, an island formed by twin volcanoes in Lake Nicaragua, is the largest volcanic island in a freshwater lake in the world.